mtneco48/python_project/readme.md

 # Python_Project for Intefacing with Raspberry PI

 ## How to install the app
+This is just a test on how to use Git and gitHub, app is not real!

 To use this app you don't need to install it; just download it and you can run it!